NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 When we got to the van and I climbed in with him, he suddenly rose up strongly once again on his back legs – this time so strongly he was standing upright.
 He screamed or “vocalised” loudly.

-She told me to hold him down, and dear God, I cannot believe that at that moment in time I didn’t see the reality – and I did.
+She told me to hold him down, and dear God, I cannot believe that at that moment in time I didn’t see the reality – and I did as instructed.

 My little Harry was SO strong.
 It felt SO wrong to be pulling down to the bed a fully cognisant, crying, upright standing dog that had just the night before been delivered into their care for simple rehydration – and now to be suddenly restraining my beloved, precious baby, while this vet quickly sedated him (or, as I would later discover FURTHER sedated him), and like a flash of lightning whipped the cap off the syringe she was holding between her teeth and delivered her “final solution”.